- Administration and staff

 2018-19 Fellow, Faculty Exploring Leadership Opportunities Program, Marquette University

 2016-2018 Co-PI, (PI: Gretebeck, R. Co-I: Mahoney, J.).
-“Beneficial Bites for a Healthy Life” Helen Bader Foundation, Barron County Aging and Disability Resource Center, Wisconsin Bureau of Aging and Disability Resources, and Greater Wisconsin Agency on Aging Resources, $88,459 total cost.
+“Beneficial Bites for a Healthy Life” Helen Bader Foundation, Barron County Aging and Disability Resource Center, Wisconsin Bureau of Aging and Disability Resources, and Greater Wisconsin Agency on Aging Resources.

 2014-2017 PI, Project 2.
 (Collaborators: Mahoney, J. & Gretebeck, R.), “The Physical Activity for Life for Seniors (PALS) Program”; PI, Barbara Bowers, “Improving the Aging Experience Through Evidence‐based Tools for Caregivers.”
-Margaret A. Cargill Foundation; $410,000 total cost for Project 2.
+Margaret A. Cargill Foundation.

 2014-2017 PI, (Co-I: Mahoney, J. & Ward, E.).
-“Adapting the Physical Activity for Life for Seniors (PALS) Program for Older African Americans”, University of Wisconsin-Madison NIH/ICTR funding mechanism Dissemination & Implementation Research Award; $150,000 total cost.
+“Adapting the Physical Activity for Life for Seniors (PALS) Program for Older African Americans”, University of Wisconsin-Madison NIH/ICTR funding mechanism Dissemination & Implementation Research Award.